brainsatplay/heg/README.md

-# heg
+# hegalpha
- HEG Device Driver for the Data Capture and Streams API
+ HEGalpha Device Driver for the Data Capture and Streams API